 People need to remember that Jesus didn’t just talk the talk, He walked the walk hence the reason we have that saying ‘what would Jesus do’.

 But again, greed blinds everyone to have what they want without worrying about the consequences.
 I sincerely hope that people realise that we all have to die.
 There are no ifs, buts or maybes about that and when we do and we go back to our Maker, what are we going to tell him?
 How are we going to explain why we didn’t love him and why we didn’t love our neighbours?
-Because as Jesus told us, without love, everything falls apart.
+Because to summarise what Jesus told us is that without love, everything falls apart.